delphidabbler/codesnip/Docs/ReadMe.txt

 IMPORTANT NOTES:

-1) CodeSnip Windows 2000 or later.
+1) CodeSnip requires Windows 2000 or later.
 It cannot be installed on Windows 95, 98, Me, NT3.51 or NT4.
 It also requires MS Internet Explorer V6 or later, but IE 7 or 8 are recommended.

 2) You will need administrator privileges to run the setup program.
 If you are using a non-admin user account on Windows 2000 or XP you should run setup as